Major Markus ‘Siege’ Brisbane

 - Captain Arlan Strangewayes – A good repair option, and Power Booster is great for a marshalled Defender.
 Explosivo with spray is also nasty.

-- Journeyman Warcaster – Particularly useful for the Arcane Shield spell which can protect a 'jack but will more often make Siege himself survivable enough to get forward and gain the most from his feat and other abilities, especially if he's inside his Foxhole to give him a better DEF than Caine and the same ARM as a Khador 'jack.
+- Journeyman Warcaster – Put Arcane Shield on a key jack, or your warcaster.
+Park then Siege inside his Foxhole to give him a better DEF than Caine and the same ARM as a Khador 'jack.

-- The usual support models of Lady Aiyana & Master Holt, Ragman, Gorman, Hutchuk and both Eiryss are all useful for him as well.
+- Support models, like Ragman, Gorman, Hutchuk and both Eiryss are all useful for him as well.
 Do not forget to activate them, before you use your feat to get the most out of their abilities.

-- Rhupert Carvolo, Piper of Ord - all of his given abilities are godsend to Brisbane's forces
+- Rhupert - all of his given abilities are godsend to Brisbane's forces.

 Drawbacks and Downsides